Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health

 Finally, virtual humans were not found to be more effective in promoting mental health conversations when co-designed by computer science students with similar demographic characteristics to their end users.
-However, observations indicate that \textit{the visual cues of the virtual humans overshadowed the information verbally communicated about the designer's demographics}, possibly affecting participants' intentions toward mental health conversations.
-Thus, the demographic information of the designers was not sufficient to influence participants' intentions toward mental health conversations, suggesting that tailoring designer cues in virtual human design is a complex task that should be explored further, especially in sensitive scenarios such as mental health support.
+However, as mentioned above, \textit{the visual cues of the virtual humans overshadowed the information verbally communicated about the designer's demographics}, possibly affecting participants' intentions toward mental health conversations.
+Thus, the designers' demographic information was insufficient to influence participants' intentions toward mental health conversations.
+This suggests that tailoring designer cues in virtual human design is a complex task that should be explored further, especially in sensitive scenarios such as mental health support.

 Future directions should further explore the role of user-designer demographic similarity to understand how designer cues should be modeled for virtual human interactions.
 Also, future next steps should further investigate how user-agent and user-designer characteristics should be matched and featured in user-agent interactions and their impact on users' intentions and behaviors toward mental health conversations.